rocketlabdelta/info-central/_recovery/two-stage-design.md

 - Dean A. Roth
 ---

-{% media /images/recovery_drogue.jpg|Typical two stage recovery design|media--portrait %}

 High altitudes and parachute deployment at apogee don’t always mix unless you enjoy long walks or drives to recover a rocket.
 An alternative recovery method is to deploy a drogue at apogee to allow a rocket to fall at a relatively fast rate to a low altitude, like 1,000’ or 600’, where the main parachute is deployed.
 This type of recovery system is called two-stage recovery.
 The first stage is a quick, but controlled fall.
 The second stage is a slow descent under a parachute to touchdown.

+{% media /images/recovery_drogue.jpg|Typical two stage recovery design|media--small %}

 A common design is to split a rocket into two pieces at apogee, with the pieces connected by a harness.
 An ejection charge controlled by an altimeter can be used to split the rocket where the payload section joins the fin can.